 Reactivity

-In frontend development, Reactivity is a mechanism that keeps data state and interface automatically synchronized.
-Its core idea is: when data changes, the interface updates automatically without manual DOM manipulation.
+In frontend development, Reactivity is a mechanism that keeps data state and the interface automatically in sync.
+Its core idea is simple: when data changes, the interface updates automatically without manual DOM operations.
+In the past, developers had to manipulate page elements explicitly in business logic to reflect data changes.
+That approach was tedious and error-prone.
+A reactivity system improves development efficiency and maintainability by tracking dependencies and updating automatically.

 Reactivity Declaration